-The Board must adopt by-laws prescribing each senior manager's title, authorities. duties. accountabilities and internal reporting responsibilities.
+The Board must adopt by-laws prescribing each senior manager's title, accountabilities authorities, duties, and internal reporting responsibilities.
 This must be done with the advice of the Nominating Committee and in consultation with the CEO, to whom the other senior managers should normally report.